 Yesterday I spent 2 hours searching for a solution to my WordPress sidebar widgets issue.
 I noticed that on one of my websites, the sidebar had moved to the bottom of the page.
 Below the main content.

 This was not good and it looked awful.
 If too many readers of the site saw this, it could result in lost new or even regular visitors.
 It looks unprofessional and unattended.
-Check out the video below to see how I ended up finding the problem and fixing it.
+Check out the video above to see how I ended up finding the problem and fixing it.
 I have to say that this issue is incredibly rare, if it happens at all when using Thrive Themes and all of their bespoke plug ins.

 The Written Explanation

 Ok.
 So after running around like a headless chicken looking for anything I may have done recently, I calmed down.